Automatic Locally Robust GMM with Machine-Learning-Generated Regressors: Setting and examples

-for an counterfactual distribution $F^*$.
-When $F^*$ is implied by a certain policy, the CASF may be used to measure the effect of the policy \citep[see][]{stock1989nonparametric,stock1991nonparametric,blundell2004endogeneity}.
-By Fubini's Theorem, the CASF can be written as a function of $(g_0,h_0)$:
+for a counterfactual distribution $F^{\ast }$.
+When $F^{\ast }$ is implied by a certain policy, the CASF may be used to measure the effect of the policy \citep[see][]{stock1989nonparametric,stock1991nonparametric,blundell2004endogeneity}.
+By Fubini's Theorem, the CASF can be written as

 Hence, the moment function that identifies the CASF is: